RelativityOne technical overview

 The advantage to RelativityOne is that we maintain and upgrade your software to ensure that your business operations in RelativityOne run smoothly and that you always have access to the latest features and defect fixes.

-However, we want customers to notify the RelativityOne team proactively when they know they will be bringing a large matter into the instance so that RelativityOne can be at it's most powerful when handling large amounts of information ingestion and processing such as with Imaging, OCR, Branding, and Productions.
+However, we want customers to notify the RelativityOne team proactively when they know they will be bringing a large matter into the instance so that RelativityOne can be at its most powerful when handling large amounts of information ingestion and processing such as with Imaging, OCR, Branding, and Productions.

 Automated RelativityOne resource scaling